 ---|---|---|---|

-You may be familiar with the Hawaiian Creole English (Hawaiian Pidgin English) use of the word “one” to mean “a” or “an”.
+You may be familiar with the use of the word “one” to mean “a” or “an” in Hawaiian Creole English (also known as Hawaiian Pidgin English).
 For example, “Hō!
 I spok one nice car ova dea!”
-(I see a nice car over there) or “Hey brah, she one akamai lede” (Hey friend, she is an intelligent lady).
-That “one” is straight from the Hawaiian kaʻi “kekahi”, albeit in shortened form.
+(I see a nice car over there) or “Hey brah, she one akamai lede” (Hey man, she’s an intelligent lady).
+The word “one” is straight from the Hawaiian kaʻi “kekahi”, albeit in shortened form.
 The shortened familiar form is “kahi” and you will both see it written and hear it spoken in casual conversation.

 - Hō! ʻIke au i kahi kaʻa miomio ma ʻō!”